brittonlaroche/MongoDB-Demos/Stitch/employee/README.md

 ![Add Collection](img/addCollection.jpg "Add Collection")

 ### 6. Write the history function
 Edit the fncEmployeeHist by selecting "Functions" in the left navigation pane of the stitch console.
-The list of fucntions appear, click the row with fncEmployeeHist.
-It will bring up the editor.
+The list of functions appear, click the row with the fncEmployeeHist.
+The click will bring up the function editor for fncEmployeeHist.
 You should be able to copy / paste the code below.
-Once the code has been pasted press the save button
+Once the code has been pasted press the save button.
+The trigger is ready to be tested!

 ```
 exports = function(changeEvent) {